yani-clstn/cosc111b-IoT/lab act #1/README.md

 ## 🚀 Quick Start Guide

-1. **Wire the Circuit:** Connect the DHT11 and PIR sensor to the designated GPIO pins on your ESP32 board using the appropriate jumper wires.
+1. **Wire the Circuit:** Connect the DHT11, PIR sensor, and LED to the designated GPIO pins on your ESP32 board using the appropriate jumper wires.
 2. **Configure Network:** Open the project sketch in Arduino IDE and update the Wi-Fi credentials (`SSID` and `Password`) to match your local network or mobile hotspot.
 3. **Upload Sketch:** Select your ESP32 board model and COM port under **Tools**, then click **Upload**.
 4. **View Output:** Open the Serial Monitor (`115200` baud rate) to find the IP address assigned to your ESP32.
 Navigate to that IP address in any web browser to view the live dashboard.